Kennedy Burke

-Kennedy Valentine Burke (born February 14, 1997) is an American professional basketball player.
-She was drafted by the Dallas Wings in the 2019 WNBA Draft, and has played for the Indiana Fever, Seattle Storm, and the Washington Mystics in the WNBA.
+Kennedy Valentine Burke (born February 14, 1997) is an American professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and for Çukurova Basketbol of the Turkish Super League.
+She was drafted by the Dallas Wings in the 2019 WNBA draft, and has played for the Indiana Fever, Seattle Storm, and the Washington Mystics in the WNBA.

 Burke completed her college career with the UCLA Bruins of the University of California, Los Angeles in 2019.
-Burke is from Northridge, Los Angeles and played for Sierra Canyon School in nearby Chatsworth.